cggallant/WebAssembly-in-Action/updated-code/Chapter 4/README.md

 - The Emscripten command line has been simplified:
   - It no longer includes the _side\_module\_system\_functions.cpp_ file or the _-s STANDALONE\_WASM=1_ flag.
   - You could include the _-s STANDALONE\_WASM=1_ flag but it's inferred by specifying the _.wasm_ extension for the output file.
   - The _--no-entry_ flag was included because there's no _main_ function defined.
-Including this flag prevents a compiler error.
+Including this flag prevents a compilation error.

 - A few changes were made to the _editproduct.js_ file: